Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Twists of arising from the Klein four-group

 \begin{corollary} Let $\Omega$ be a non-trivial twist of $\Co \PSL_2(q)$ arising from a $2$-cocycle on an abelian subgroup of $\PSL_2(q)$.
 Then, the complex semisimple Hopf algebra $(\Co \PSL_2(q))_{\Omega}$ does not admit a Hopf order over any number ring. \end{corollary}

-This provides us with the first family of simple groups for which the non-existence of integral Hopf orders is established for \emph{any} non-trivial twist arising from an abelian subgroup.
+This provides a second family of simple groups for which the non-existence of integral Hopf orders is established for \emph{any} non-trivial twist arising from an abelian subgroup.
 This corollary serves as an introduction for the discussion of the last section.